 Host a ceremony, inviting residents, staff and family members.
 Give out awards, certificates, etc.

-Contact your state officials and ask that a proclamation be issued declaring that January 18th-23rd, 2009 is National Activity Professionals Week in your city and state.
+Contact your state officials and ask that a proclamation be issued declaring that January National Activity Professionals Week in your city and state.

 Incorporate mandatory annual activity in-services at your facility.